MuntahaShams/Sentiments-classification/README.md

 - [**PROJECT 2**: Creating the Input/Output Data](#project_2)

-- Putting it all together in a Neural Network (video only - nothing in notebook)
+- Putting it all together in a Neural Network
 - [**PROJECT 3**: Building our Neural Network](#project_3)